Hypermobility (joints): Syndromes

+Hypermobility can also be caused by genetic or developmental disorders that reduce the strength of the connective tissue the body can make.
+Commonly, hypermobility is dismissed by medical professionals as nonsignificant, though it may be a sign of a systemic problem.

 Ehlers–Danlos syndrome hypermobility type

 Joint hypermobility is often correlated with hypermobile Ehlers–Danlos syndrome (hEDS, known also by EDS type III or Ehlers–Danlos syndrome hypermobility type (EDS-HT)).
 Ehlers–Danlos syndrome is a genetic disorder caused by mutations or hereditary genes, but the genetic defect that produced hEDS is largely unknown.
-In conjunction with joint hypermobility, a common symptom for hEDS is smooth, velvety, and stretchy skin; a symptom largely unique to the syndrome.
-When diagnosing hEDS, the Beighton Criteria are used, but are not always able to distinguish between generalized hypermobility and hEDS.
+In conjunction with joint hypermobility, a common symptom for hEDS is smooth, velvety, and stretchy skin.
+When diagnosing hEDS, the Beighton Criteria are used, but are not always able to distinguish between joint hypermobility syndrome and hEDS.

 Ehlers–Danlos hypermobility type can have severe musculoskeletal effects, including: